appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-ee-chart.md

    /appsmith-stacks/data/backup/appsmith-backup-2022-10-24T07-09-56.930Z.tar.gz
    ```

-4. To exit the shell, run the following command:
+4. Run the below command to exit the shell:

    ```bash
    exit
    ```

-5. To download the backup archive, run the following command:
+5. Run the below command to download the backup archive:

    ```bash
    kubectl cp <namespace>/appsmith-0:<appsmith_backup_archive_path> ./appsmith-ee-backup.tar.gz
    ```

-6. To retrieve the salt and password from the pod, run the following command and copy the values to `values.yaml`.
+6. Run the below command to retrieve the salt and password from the pod, and copy the values to `values.yaml`.

    ```bash
    kubectl exec <pod_name> -- grep /appsmith-stacks/configuration/docker.env APPSMITH_ENCRYPTION_